Coronavirus: No new deaths reported but 17 more cases confirmed

 There have been no new deaths from Covid-19 reported to the National Public Health Emergency Team (NPHET), the Department of Health said on Sunday.

-The death toll from the disease in the Republic remains at 1,746.
+Dr Glynn called on members of the public to continue protecting themselves and others, watch out for symptoms, wash their hands and wear a face covering where appropriate.

+Any person with concerns about symptoms should isolate themselves and contact their GP immediately, he said.

-The figures come as a leading expert on international health called for greater “teeth” to force people arriving into the State to quarantine for 14 days.
+The figures came as a leading expert on international health called for greater “teeth” to force people arriving into the State to quarantine for 14 days, as was currently recommended.

 People arriving from Britain and Portugal should also be made quarantine, while “green” countries from where people could arrive without quarantining could include Greece, Norway, Finland, Denmark, New Zealand and China.

-He was speaking as Taoiseach Micheál Martin advised British holidaymakers not to come here at present.
+He was speaking after Taoiseach Micheál Martin advised British holidaymakers not to come here at present.

-In a BBC interview earlier on Sunday, the Taoiseach said he hoped a “green list” of countries would be published by the Government on July 20th.
+In an interview on the BBC Andrew Marr Show, Mr Martin said Ireland was taking a “cautious approach”, emphasising that all overseas visitors to the Republic would have to quarantine for two weeks.

-The Cabinet is to meet on Wednesday to discuss the issue of a green list, and also to make a final decision on whether the July 20th reopening date for pubs that do not serve food will go ahead.
+The Cabinet is to meet on Wednesday to discuss the preparation of a green list of safe countries for travel, and also to make a final decision on whether the July 20th reopening date for pubs that do not serve food will go ahead.

 From Monday face coverings will be mandatory on public transport.
 Passengers who fail to comply could face up to six months in prison and a fine of €2,500.